sanjar-notes/nodejs/README.md

 <details><summary>caveat</summary>

-  I already had working experience with server-side apps in Ruby on Rails and Node.js, but it wasn't a granular study.
-Since I already know that, I skip stuff like JavaScript lang stuff, HTTP verbs, and frontend concepts.
+  I already had working experience with server-side apps in Ruby on Rails, Node.js and React.js, but it wasn't a granular study.
+Since I already know that, I skip stuff like JavaScript lang, AJAX, HTTP verbs, and frontend concepts.
-  *I still have links for most stuff, btw*.
+  *I still have links and short notes for such stuff, btw*.
 </details>